yonas44/morse_code/README.md

 # 📖 Morse Code <a name="about-project"></a>

-In this repo I am trying to decode morse code usin Ruby.
+In this repo I am trying to decode morse code using Ruby.

 ## 🛠 Built With <a name="built-with"></a>